 MassHousing mortgage interest rates may change daily, so consumers should contact a participating lender for the latest interest rate and terms.

-First-time homebuyers earning less than 100 percent of the average median income may qualify for the MassHousing Down Payment Assistance program, also referred to as the MassHousing Mortgage 100 program, which provides 3 percent down payment assistance up to $12,000 for single-family homes, condominiums, and planned unit developments.
-Multi-unit properties are not eligible for down payment assistance for MassHousing Mortgages.
+First-time homebuyers earning 100 percent of the area median income or less (more in Gateway Cities) may qualify (depending on income, credit score, and debt-to-income ratio) for the MassHousing Down Payment Assistance (DPA) program, also referred to as the MassHousing Mortgage 100 program.
+The DPA program provides up to 5 percent down payment assistance or up to $15,000, whichever is less, for single-family homes, condominiums, and two-, three-, or four-family properties.

 Operation Welcome Home provides affordable mortgage financing, as well as closing cost and down payment assistance, to help members of the Reserves and National Guard, active-duty military, veterans, and Gold Star Families purchase a home in Massachusetts.